Tachanka: Adoption

-A regular civilian horse cart could be easily converted to military use and back.
-This made the tachanka popular during the World War I on the Eastern Front, where it was used by the Russian cavalry.
-The use of tachankas reached its peak during the Russian Civil War (1917–1920s), particularly in the peasant regions of Southern Russia and Ukraine, on fronts where fluid mobile warfare gained much significance.
-With up to 4 horses abreast pulling a tachanka, it could easily keep up with cavalry units and support them with mobile firepower.
-While a number of sources attribute its invention to Nestor Makhno, the idea of installing of light guns and machine guns on horse-driven carts was tried by the British during the colonial wars.
+A regular civilian horse wagon could be easily converted to military use and back.
+The use of tachankas reached its peak during the Russian Civil War (1917–1920s), particularly in the peasant regions of southern Russia and Ukraine, on fronts where fluid mobile warfare gained much significance.
+With up to four horses abreast pulling a tachanka, it could easily keep up with cavalry units and support them with mobile firepower.
+A number of sources attribute its invention to Nestor Makhno.

 Tachanka tactics were centered around taking advantage of its speed to surprise the enemy.
-Tachankas, before the introduction of the tank or automobile to the battlefield, were a way to provide high-speed mobility for the heavy, bulky machine guns of World War I. The speed of the horse-drawn cart would be used to move the machine gun platform to a favourable firing position, and then the enemy would be fired upon before they had a chance to react.
-Since the machine gun pointed towards the rear of the cart, the tachankas also provided effective suppressive fire onto pursuing enemy cavalry after raids and during retreats.
+Tachankas, before the introduction of the tank or automobile to the battlefield, were a way to provide high-speed mobility for the heavy, bulky machine guns of World War I. The speed of the horse-drawn wagon would be used to move the machine gun platform to a favorable firing position, and then the enemy would be fired upon before they had a chance to react.
+Since the machine gun pointed towards the rear of the wagon, the tachankas also provided effective suppressive fire onto pursuing enemy cavalry after raids and during retreats.
 Ukrainian anarchist leader Nestor Makhno pioneered the use of the tachanka en masse during the Russian Civil War.
 Makhno's forces relied so heavily upon the use of the tachanka that one Makhnovite referred to himself and his fellow troops as "a republic on tachanki".
 The Revolutionary Insurrectionary Army of Ukraine used tachankas mainly against enemy cavalry.
 Makhnovists also used tachankas to transport infantry, thus improving mobility of the army (about 100 km each day).
 Tachankas soon became used by the Red Army, with the famous example of Vasily Chapayev.

 Later, it was adopted by a number of armies, notably the Polish Army which used it during the Polish-Soviet War.
 Initially mostly improvised, with time the Polish Army also adopted two models of factory-made taczankas, as they were called in Poland.
 They were used during the Invasion of Poland of 1939 to provide cavalry squadron support.
 They were attached to every cavalry HMG squadron and HMG company of infantry.